Mirror TV

 It's best to evaluate the reflection from a distance--it does not appear as reflective when you are

 standing within a couple feet of it.
-Because they are very transparent, the dielectric mirrors are
+Because they are very transparent, the Dielectric mirrors are

 usually framed to cover only the screen part of the television.